 - Result: Finally, explain the outcomes or results generated by the action taken.
 It may help to emphasise what you accomplished, or what you learned.

-The outcome of the evaluation was that the residents were able to informally share their concerns.
+The outcome of the evaluation was that the residents could informally share their concerns.

 They raised concerns about poor food quality and a lack of social interaction.